Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Models and numerical procedures

-We use an approximation of the innermost stable circular orbit, $r_{isco} = \frac{6G\max{(m_1,}{ m_2)}}{c^2}$, to numerically mark the end of the inspiral phase, upon reaching which, or at the end of the user-provided observation time (whichever comes earlier), the computer code is halted.
+We use an approximation of the innermost stable circular orbit, $r_{\rm isco} = \frac{6G\max{(m_1,}{ m_2)}}{c^2}$, to mark the end of the inspiral phase.
+Upon reaching this point, or at the end of our chosen observation time (whichever comes earlier), our computations are halted.